What is short-term income protection insurance?

 What does short-term income protection cover?

-There isn’t a specific set of illnesses and definitions listed within your policy, so you can claim for any illness that prevents you from working (unless it’s pre-existing).
+There isn’t a specific list of conditions included with your policy (unlike critical illness cover), so you can claim for any illness/injury that prevents you from working and meets your definition of incapacity.

 How much short-term income protection do you need?